 - Monitoring results as summarised into the Monitoring Schedule, including progress of achieving management objectives; - Results of certification audits and any internal audits; - Evaluation results, including evaluation of objectives; - Feedback from stakeholders from direct engagement and correspondence received, including complaints; - Any new scientific and technical information; and - Changing environmental, social, or economic circumstances.

-Ref: OP-7069 Reviewed By: Environmental Manager Approved By: General Manager - Operations Uncontrolled document when printed Review Date: 15/03/2024 Approved Date: 24/06/2024 Version: 14.0 Printout Date: 26 June 2024 Page 15 of 23 This review table shows date of review, the reviewers, a summary of changes/additions made as a result of the review, current version number and approval history.
+This review table shows date of review, the reviewers, a summary of changes/additions made as a result of the review, current version number and approval history.